 A prenuptial or postnuptial agreement can serve several important purposes.
 Despite the conception that prenuptial agreements only benefit those with significant assets, these arrangements can serve several other purposes, as well.
-If you’re planning on getting married in Austin, Texas, schedule a free initial consultation with prenuptial agreement lawyer Abraham Kant to discuss your legal options under Texas law.
+If you’re planning on getting married in Texas, contact us.
+Schedule a free initial consultation with Austin prenuptial agreement lawyer Abraham Kant to discuss your legal options under Texas law.

 A prenuptial agreement, also called a “prenup,” can accomplish several goals, including:

-Pre- and postnuptial agreements take away much of the concern about what will happen to your material possessions or wealth in the event of a divorce.
+Pre- and postnuptial agreements mitigate concerns about what will happen to your material possessions or wealth in the event of a divorce.
 This allows you and your partner to focus on building a relationship built on mutual trust and affection.

 Postnuptial agreements carry the same benefits and aim as prenuptial agreements, but they are executed during the marriage, not before.
 You may need a postnuptial agreement if you want to accomplish any of the items listed above, but you’re already married to your spouse.
 It may also be beneficial if one spouse runs into a large amount of money, inherits property, or even incurs a large debt.

-Texas Law not only recognizes formal marriages substantiated by a marriage ceremony and marriage certificate, or license, but also informal marriages.
+Texas Law also recognizes informal marriages.
 Informal marriages, or common law marriages, are fact specific in Texas and contrary to popular belief are not based on the duration of time that two people lived together.
 Many times, after a relationship dissolves, one party to the relationship attempts to prove a common law marriage occurred as it requires the parties to go through a divorce and split property.
 However, in our modern world, people often choose to simply live together without getting married.
-In such circumstances, it is important to enter into a cohabitation agreement to make sure that each party’s property remains separate and neither person can later assert that a common law marriage took place.
+In such circumstances, it is important to enter into a cohabitation agreement with the help of an Austin cohabitation agreement lawyer to make sure that each party’s property remains separate and neither person can later assert that a common law marriage took place.

 Texas marital agreements can save you the time, money, and hassle of litigation down the road.
 This applies not only to divorce but to the untimely death of your spouse.
-Taking care of these matters before they become an issue can take one more worry off your plate and allow you and your spouse to build a loving life together.
-Abraham Kant Esquire has the experience and skill to handle your martial agreement.
+Taking care of these matters before they become an issue can take one more worry off your plate.
+Marital agreements can allow you and your spouse to build a loving life together.
+Austin prenuptial agreement lawyer Abraham Kant Esquire has the experience to handle your martial agreement before and during your marriage.
 Your case will receive the attention and care it deserves.
 For more information or to schedule an appointment with our firm, please contact us.